rclone/rclone/docs/content/commands/rclone_gendocs.md

       --drive-skip-gdocs                  Skip google documents in all listings.
-      --drive-trashed-only                Only show files that are in the trash --drive-upload-cutoff int           Cutoff for switching to chunked upload (default 8M) --drive-use-trash                   Send files to the trash instead of deleting permanently.
-      --dropbox-chunk-size int            Upload chunk size.
+      --drive-trashed-only                Only show files that are in the trash --drive-upload-cutoff int           Cutoff for switching to chunked upload (default 8M) --drive-use-trash                   Send files to the trash instead of deleting permanently. (default true) --dropbox-chunk-size int            Upload chunk size.
 Max 150M. (default 128M) -n, --dry-run                           Do a trial run with no permanent changes --dump-auth                         Dump HTTP headers with auth info